Skip to content

 Here you can give your own AI interface for live translation.
 The batchSize decides the maximum messages to translate in a single request, over which another request will be used.
 And parallel decides the number of requests to make in parallel.

-The translate function receives the messages in a stringified PO format with empty places for the translated messages, along with the instruction that explains what to do like from which language to which language, the expected format, etc. And the expected format is the same PO format, but with filled translations, just like a human translator.
+The translate function receives the messages in a stringified JSON format with empty places for the translated messages, along with the instruction that explains what to do like from which language to which language, the expected format, etc. And the expected format is a JSON of translations by locale for each locale.

 The default is gemini() which you can import and provide options to customize like ai: gemini({...}).
 The options should conform to the following type: